cl0uD-C1SC0/DevOps-Projects/README.md

   </div>
 </h1> <br>

-# Projects To Do:
+# Kubernetes CI/CD Projects:
+🔴 AirPlaneCI > Project automatized utilizing a DroneCI plataform to create a pipeline

-🟢 1 CreatingCntainerError > Project utilizing initial concepts with Docker and Kubernetes tools
+🔴 Buildfield 2042 > Mainly Project utilizing Docker, Kubernetes, GCP, CloudBuild YAML + Shellscripting, Docker Hub, ArgoCD and OWASP

+🔴 Call of Pipe 1998 > Project atuomatized utiling AWS CI/CD tools

+# Kubernetes Projects:
-🟢 2 University of Nginx > Project utilizing initial concepts of Docker and Kubernetes, but utilizing a Nginx Ingress in Google Cloud
+🔴 S.O.S ALB > Project utilizing initial concepts of Docker and Kubernetes, but utilizing a Application Load Balancer Ingress in AWS

+🔴 CreatingCntainerError > Project utilizing initial concepts with Docker and Kubernetes tools

-🟢 4 S.O.S ALB > Project utilizing initial concepts of Docker and Kubernetes, but utilizing a Application Load Balancer Ingress in AWS
+🔴 University of Nginx > Project utilizing initial concepts of Docker and Kubernetes, but utilizing a Nginx Ingress in Google Cloud

-🟢 3 Hyundai HPA > Project utilizig HPA, replicaSet, readinessProbe and livenessProbe
+🟢 Hyundai HPA > Project utilizig HPA, replicaSet, readinessProbe and livenessProbe

-🟢 5 AirPlaneCI > Project automatized utilizing a DroneCI plataform to create a pipeline

-🟢 6 Buildfield 2042 > Mainly Project utilizing Docker, Kubernetes, GCP, CloudBuild YAML + Shellscripting, Docker Hub, ArgoCD and OWASP

-🟢 7 Call of Pipe 1998 > Project atuomatized utiling AWS CI/CD tools

-🟢 8 Minikube of Frying > Project in LocalMachine utilizing a Minikube, PHP, SonarQube, ArgoCD, HPA, and more!
+🟢 Minikube of Frying > Project in LocalMachine utilizing a Minikube, PHP, SonarQube, ArgoCD, HPA, and more!

+# Docker CD Projects:
+🔴 DockerBuild > Project using a AWS CodeBuild to build docker image and push to AWS ECR and DockerHub

+# Docker Projects:
+🔴 DOCker > Project using a Docker image and a website to host a Everbody Hates Chris site

 ---
 <h5 align="center">